Imadeosagie/Imadeosagie/README.md

 - 👋 Hi, I’m @Imadeosagie
-- 👀 I’m interested in Web Application Development with Django
+- 👀 I’m interested in Data Analytics with SQL and Tableau, currently learning software engineering
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Data Analytics and Visualisation
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me +2349056426939